kubecost/finops-agent-chart/README.md

 ## Using the FinOps Agent

-The unified FinOps Agent is a single agent that can be used to collect data from multiple sources and send it to multiple destinations.
+The unified FinOps Agent is a single agent that can be used to collect Kubernetes metrics and send it to multiple destinations.

 ### Supported Destinations